Western Apache people

 The Western Apache are an Indigenous people of North America, and a subgroup of Apache peoples.
 They live primarily in east central Arizona, in the United States and north of Mexico in the states of Sonora and Chihuahua.

 Most live within reservations in Arizona.
 The Fort Apache Indian Reservation, San Carlos Apache Indian Reservation, Yavapai-Apache Nation, Tonto Apache Reservation, and the Fort McDowell Yavapai Nation are home to the majority of Western Apache and are the bases of their federally recognized tribes.

-The Western Apache bands call themselves Ndee (Indé), meaning “The People” in the Western Apache language.
+The Western Apache bands call themselves Ndee (Indé), meaning in the Western Apache language.
 Because of dialectical differences, the Pinaleño/Pinal and Arivaipa/Aravaipa bands of the San Carlos Apache pronounce the word as Innee or Nnēē:.